matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h3>So...
 Next?</h3>

 <p>Well, I don’t have any grand plans for this browser app beyond what it already does, honestly.
-If enough people use it, I’ll add features: more chord type functionality, maybe a way to see chords on a piano, or change voicing.
-That might make for a fun personal puzzle.
-This is my first successful implementation of Tone.js actually, so I'm pretty happy with that for now.
-It all makes so much more sense to me than I remember it making at first.
-I may drop the link a few places online and see who engages.
+It doesn't need too much more but if enough people use it, I’ll add features.
+More chord type functionality, maybe a way to see chords on a piano, or change voicing.
+That might make for a fun personal project.
+This is also my first successful implementation of <a href="https://tonejs.github.io/" target="_blank">Tone.js</a> by the way, so I'm pretty happy with that for now.
+It all makes so much more sense to me than I remember it making when I read the documentation years ago.
+I may drop the app link a few places online and see who engages.
 Take it from there.</p>

 <h2>Final Thoughts</h2>

-<p>If anything in your workflow feels like self-torture, maybe there's a way to build your own way out.
-I'm not ashamed to say I'm proud of myself every time I do that.
+<p>If anything in your workflow ever feels like self-torture, maybe there's a path to build your own way out.
+I admittely feel most proud of myself whenever I do that.
 And it's always easier than waiting for someone else.
-More fun too, if you ask me.</p>

-<p>As for the debate on Suno, Timbaland, and yadda yadda yadda...
+More fun too, imo.
+As for the debate on <a href="https://www.youtube.com/shorts/kjdNshQ-i-E" target="_blank">Suno, Timbaland, and yadda yadda yadda</a>...
 If you ask me, using LLMs and Generative AI is just part of the toolkit now.
-It always depends on who's using it, and I say don’t let anybody make you feel weird about it.</p>
+It will always depends on who's using it, and I say don’t let anybody make you feel weird about it.</p>

 <p>Here are some tags for this post:</p>
 <ul>